DockerDemos/vm-docker-bench/README.md

     # It can be built from the Docker files at
     # https://github.com/DockerDemos/vm-docker-bench/sysbench
     #
-    # Tests CPU calculations by running a prime number
+    # Tests disk IO with a combined
-    # calculation benchmark test in 100 Docker
+    # *Random Read and Write* test
-    # containers, serially.
+    # in 100 Docker containers, serially.
     docker pull $REPO/sysbench
     for i in {1..100} ; do docker run -i -t $REPO/sysbench \
     /bench/io.sh 10G \